CSUN-SeniorDesign/eat-blog/week1-Sandoval.md

 Throughout the weekend I will take the initiative to configure Hugo and start working on setting up a new site and choosing a theme on my local machine.
 ###### Future Plans

 Come Tuesday I will touch base with Eric, Alex, and Tyler to see where we go and I will help to install the TLS certificate after the domain and route53 has been taken cared of.
-We want to finish as soon as Wednesday the latest so that we can be able to make sure that everything is running how we want it to.
+We want to finish as soon as Wednesday the latest so that we can be able to make sure that everything is running how we want it to..